 The Bachelor of Science in Nutrition with a Food and Tourism concentration provides students with the skills and knowledge to develop and operate healthy, cost effective food service operations in federal and state parks, entertainment venues, as well as resorts and restaurants that cater to tourists and business visitors.

 The Bachelor of Applied Science in Food Service Management is designed to build on the educational preparation of students holding an Associate of Applied Science (AAS) degree from a community college, particularly those students with a specialty in culinary or hospitality science.
 The degree program prepares students for careers in food production, service, management and marketing.
-With additional education and professional training, students also may become credentialed as certified dietary managers, school food service and nutrition specialists, or registered sanitarians.
-The program provides students with management, leadership, critical thinking, and communication skills, along with significant work in a professional specialization.

 The Child Nutrition Certificate program is directed towards current ASU degree-seeking undergraduate students, post baccalaureate students, and non-degree seeking students who want to be eligible for the School Nutrition Specialist (SNS) credential, a recognized credential offered by the School Nutrition Association (SNA).
 To enroll in the certificate program, the applicant must be admitted to ASU as a degree-seeking or non-degree seeking student in the Nutrition program at ASU.